 What I would do differently

 I had all the little greenhouse jugs in a container, so it was easy to carry them out and have them all in one place.
 However, after the snow melted they were sunken in water and I had to rescue them a few times.
-Drainage is important.
+Drainage is important, having them in a water-tight container is not a good idea.

 I also would like to plant more (veggies, greens, and flowers) and all denser, just in case some do not germinate.